 Start by asking yourself just who the community you’re considering is designed for and who their service offerings cater to.
-An assisted living establishment is for seniors requiring a moderate level of care, whereas an independent living community is designed more for those who are healthy, active, and can live on their own.
+For those who seek an assisted living type living atmosphere, a personal care establishment is for seniors requiring a moderate level of care.
+In contrast, an independent living community is designed more for those who are healthy, active, and can live on their own.
 The best of both worlds can be found on CCRC campuses that offer a continuum of care.

 To further understand who a particular community is aiming to serve, there are a variety of very specific questions that you can ask to be sure it is right for YOU and your unique needs and values.
 Additionally, our 9 Things You Need to Know checklist can help you quickly and easily discover the true character of a community.

 What Services and Fellowship Opportunities Do They Offer?

 If you’re looking for a Christian retirement community like ours, you’ll want to get insight into its pastoral staff/worship leaders and the types of regular services offered.

 Look to activities listings to see if there are prayer groups, bible classes, fellowship gatherings, and other worship opportunities that appeal to you.
 Additionally, see if transportation to neighboring churches is offered that would allow you to continue your current church life activities.
 Some believe that moving to a retirement community campus means that they must form new church ties, but this isn’t necessarily the case.
 It’s important to find a Christian retirement community that supports your current spiritual life.